 Alan Oke studied at the Royal Scottish Academy of Music and Drama in Glasgow and with Hans Hotter in Munich.

-Currently for ENO: John Styx Orpheus in the Underworld.
+Previously for ENO: John Styx Orpheus in the Underworld.

 Following a successful career as a baritone, he made his debut as a tenor in 1992.
 Since then his career has covered much of the tenor repertoire, including Rodolfo La bohème, Alfredo La traviata, Pinkerton Madama Butterfly, Steva Jenufa, Boris Katya Kabanova, M. K. Gandhi Satyagraha, the Four Servants Les contes d’Hoffmann, Schoolteacher The Cunning Little Vixen, Skuratov From the House of the Dead and Loge Das Rheingold.